adisaf/atlpay-php-sdk-v2/README.md

 400 | The request was unacceptable, often due to missing a required parameter.
 401 | No valid API key provided.
 402 | The parameters were valid but the request failed.
+403 | You are not authorized to perform this transaction.
 404 | The requested resource doesn't exist.
 500, 502, 503, 504 | Something went wrong on ATLPay's end.
 (These are rare.)